BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

 > `option_scid_alias` needs to be set so that the channel can be
 > referred to on future invoices before the channel confirms.
 >
-> Future versions of this API may be able to utilize Asynchronous
+> Future revisions of this API may be able to utilize Asynchronous
 > Receive (currently being developed as of this version) to
 > be able to get around the `option_zeroconf` requirement, by
 > treating the receiver / client as offline until the client is